Example data structure for image-text pairs

 from opacus import PrivacyEngine

-= PrivacyEngine()
+privacy_engine = PrivacyEngine()

-model, optimizer, dataloader =self.model,
+model, optimizer, dataloader = privacy_engine.make_private_with_epsilon(

 )